-Click Create project (or Add Firebase, if you're using an existing GCP project).
+Click Create project (or Add Firebase, if you're using an existing Google Cloud project).

 Firebase automatically provisions resources for your Firebase project.
 When the process completes, you'll be taken to the overview page for your Firebase project in the Firebase console.